mathismusic/website2024/about.md

   Hey there!
 This page is included as an example.
 Feel free to customize it for your own use upon downloading.
 Carry on!
 </p> -->

 Hello!
 I'm Krishna Agaram, a grad student at UIUC advised by the amazing [Prof. Saurabh Gupta](https://saurabhg.web.illinois.edu/).
 Previously, I was a CS undergrad at IIT Bombay.
-I enjoy robot learning and manipulation, deep learning theory, pure math and cool dev projects.
+I enjoy robot learning and manipulation, reinforcement learning + theory, deep learning theory, pure math and cool dev projects.
 I currently work on sim-to-real robot manipulation and LLM sycophancy.
 In the past, I've worked on neural tangent kernels, reinforcement learning, property testing, probabilistic proofs and quantum information.

 If I'm not trying to get reinforcement learning to work or doing some math, I'm likely reading Asimov or Christie, playing the piano, or am outdoors on a run or bike, climb or hike.
 I'm always looking to learn new things and meet new people, so feel free to connect if there's something you'd like to discuss!